mttcrsp/fosdem/README.md

 - Build up an agenda with your favorite events to quickly see what is coming up next
 - Get access to slides and all material provided by speakers

-The app is compatible with iOS 11+ iPhone/iPad devices and provides support for dynamic type, VoiceOver and Dark Mode.
+The app is compatible with iOS 11+ iPhone/iPad devices and Mac computers with Apple silicon, and provides support for dynamic type, VoiceOver and Dark Mode.

 ## Contributing